Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 58 days in the last 5 years of Minimum Volatility Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (120 days)
+• The average time in days below previous high water mark over 5 years of Minimum Volatility Portfolio is 58 days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.

-• Compared with SPY (21 days) in the period of the last 3 years, the average days under water of 25 days is larger, thus worse.
+• Compared with SPY (21 days) in the period of the last 3 years, the average days under water of 25 days is greater, thus worse.

 Performance (YTD)